 - The second advantage of Adsense is getting applications is very easy and does not take more than one week.
 (In the case of Asian countries getting Adsense to account approved has become a little bit tough than earlier)

 - The graphics and images shown on ads are hosted on Google servers, that’s why it does not affect the loading period of your blog.
 As the loading time of a website has become a search engine ranking related issue, it’s surely an advantage.

-- Statistics of clicks and ad impressions provided on Adsense dashboard is real-time and very easy to analyze the performance of different ad units.
+- Statistics of clicks and ad impressions provided on the Adsense dashboard is real-time and very easy to analyze the performance of different ad units.
 You can also integrate Adsense with Google Analytics for better statistics.

-- Another disadvantage is minimum payout amount is $100 which is pretty higher for low traffic blog owners.
+- Another disadvantage is the minimum payout amount is $100 which is pretty higher for low traffic blog owners.

 - You are directly in a % per sale deal with the seller or manufacturer of the product and varies between 20-40% of the product value.
 So no greedy 3rd parties.

-- Affiliate marketing is a matter patience as on the start sales will not occur regularly.
+- Affiliate marketing is a matter of patience as on the start sales will not occur regularly.
 You need to keep experimenting till you get the best ways to make sales.

-- Sometimes bloggers get trapped into scam affiliate programs offering high amount of commission and results in less or no payment in the end.
+- Sometimes bloggers get trapped into scam affiliate programs offering a high amount of commission and results in less or no payment in the end.
 So before joining you must consider user reviews of a program.

 This was a comparative study of both sides of monetization from my point of view, now it’s your choice on which way you will focus on.
 You can also check the following article by Harsh Agrawal of ShoutMeLoud, who uses both Google Adsense and Affiliate marketing to generate revenue.
 (Affiliate or Adsense: Which is Good?)